MissedMemo/react-styling-libs-compared/README.md

 ### emotion-js

-- autoprefixing is built in
+- vendor prefixes are hard-coded in emotion source and .browserslistrc is not supported (but this can be overridden by setting prefix to false)
-- CSS extraction not generally recommended (and now only supported via 3rd party libs), since extraction eliminates the ability to perform dynamic styling
+- CSS extraction not generally recommended since it eliminates the ability to perform dynamic styling, but it can be supported via 3rd party libs like Linaria or css-literal-loader.
 - uses no webpack loaders, but babel-plugin-emotion highly recommended for minification and source maps
 - reset and top-level styles referenced via <Global> provider syntax, with theming support via emotion-theming
 - standard CSS still supported so CSS-in-JS can be introduced into existing projects gradually